What is Imbruvica?

 - muscle and bone pain

-The most common side effects of Imbruvica in adults with cGVHD include:
+The most common side effects of Imbruvica in adults or children 1 year of age and older with cGVHD include:

 - mouth sores (stomatitis)

 Diarrhea is a common side effect in people who take Imbruvica.
 Drink plenty of fluids during treatment with Imbruvica to help reduce your risk of losing too much fluid (dehydration) due to diarrhea.
 Tell your healthcare provider if you have diarrhea that does not go away.